bitaculous/assetify/README.md

 **“All your assets are belong to us”**

-[Assetify] is our package for [Sprockets], the Rack-based asset packaging system, with common libraries we need for our projects at [Bitaculous].
+[Assetify] is our package for [Sprockets], a Rack-based asset packaging system, with common libraries we need for our projects at [Bitaculous].

 [![Travis CI Status][Travis CI Status]][Travis CI]